In Hashiwokakero, the goal is to create bridges between

 In Assist Mode (2), errors and completed rules are highlighted

-greatly decrease in Assist Mode (2), so select depending upon
+greatly decrease in Assist Mode (2) or higher, so select depending

 green if the grid is completed without error.
 You can click